drduh/PC-Engines-APU-Router-Guide/README.md

 Insert a USB drive.
 Run `dmesg` to identify the disk to use.

-Erase and partition the disk using `cfdisk`, selecting `FAT16` as the partition type (<4GB in size), and make it bootable:
+Erase and partition the disk using `cfdisk`, selecting `FAT16 (6)` as the partition type (must be under 4GB in size), and make it bootable:

     $ sudo cfdisk /dev/sdd

+You can also use a GUI-based software like `gparted` for the same.

+Install the master boot record:

+    $ sudo install-mbr /dev/sdd

+Install the package `dosfstools` to create the proper filesystem:

+    $ sudo mkfs.fat -F 16 -I /dev/sdd1

 Install the [SYSLINUX bootloader](http://www.syslinux.org/wiki/index.php?title=Install):

     $ sudo syslinux /dev/sdd1

-**Note** If `syslinux` fails with "invalid media signature", install the package `dosfstools` and use `sudo mkfs.fat -F 16 -I /dev/sdd1` to create the proper filesystem.

-Mount the new filesystem (assuming USB disk is `/dev/sdd`):
+Mount the new filesystem:

     $ sudo mkdir /mnt/usb